jruby/jrubyconf.com/_news/news/schedule.markdown

 - 11:45am - 12:15pm
 - Randall Thomas, Tammer Saleh

-<p>Two words seldom heard in the same sentence are Ruby and Graphics… at least without laughter soon following.
+<p>Two words seldom heard in the same sentence are Ruby and Graphics...at least without laughter soon following.
 We've heard it all before: Ruby is too slow; real graphics are done in C, CplusPlus, or Assembler; there's no support for OpenGL in Rails.</p>

 <p>The excuses may be many, but the reasons are few.
 With JRuby we have access to a tool that bridges the worlds of Java and Ruby.
 With Java Native Interface (JNI) we have a bridge to the world between the low level interfaces that rule the bitmapped and bump-mapped world.
 Combining the two allows us to use a language we love to tackle problems that used to be the domain of esoteric solutions in low level languages.</p>